Celiac disease is a

 make sure you have celiac disease, you will probably have an

 endoscopy.
-In this test, a doctor uses an endoscope-a
+In this test, a doctor uses a

-thin, lighted tube that bends-to look at the inside of your small intestine.
+thin, lighted tube to look at the inside of your small intestine.

-During the endoscopy, the doctor may take small samples of tissue to be tested
+Your doctor can also take small samples of tissue to be tested

 in a lab.
 This is called a